rocketpowerkille/Tare/README.md

 ```

 The browser suite requires Playwright, an installed browser, and the running local
 server.
+See [local operations](docs/OPERATIONS.md) for configuration, CLI command
+coverage, export formats and browser-test setup.
 Graph builds, CRE compilation, and container test prerequisites are in
 the [Graph guide](docs/GRAPH_INTEGRATION.md),
 [CRE guide](docs/CHAINLINK_CONFIDENTIAL_WORKFLOW.md), and
 [CI configuration](.github/workflows/ci.yml).